What Is the 5S System?

 Step 1: Sort

-The first step in the 5S process is Sort, or "seiri," which translates to "tidiness."
+The first step in the 5S System is Sort, or "seiri," which translates to "tidiness."
 The goal of the Sort step is to eliminate clutter and clear up space by removing things that don't belong in the area.

 Clearing the Work Area